Find out how to request a VAT ruling on a complex cross-border transaction by taking part in an EU trial.

 How to get clearance

-If you feel that HM Revenue and Customs’ (HMRC’s) guidance on VAT doesn’t explain how the law will apply in a particular situation, you can ask for a ‘clearance’.
+If you feel that HMRC’s guidance on VAT does not explain how the law will apply in a particular situation, you can ask for a ‘clearance’.

 EU trial for VAT rulings